 Current Political Issues

 Everyone has their own opinion as to what ails our country on any given day.
-The most common ones are the economy, foreign policy, the size of the government and social issues.
-I recognize that there are plenty of other important issues but these seem to be some of the main sticking points affecting our politicians right now.
+The most common problems cited are the economy, foreign policy, the size of the government, and social issues.
+I recognize that there are plenty of other important issues, but these seem to be the main sticking points for our politicians right now.

 Libertarians believe that the government shouldn’t have a hand in the economy, period.
 This position is non-negotiable.
-On the other hand Democrats feel that the government does have a role in our economy.
-On this position Libertarians lean more to the right of the political spectrum and would probably align themselves with the Republican position because they too feel the government should have minimal involvement.
+Democrats feel that the government does have a role in our economy.
+On this position, Libertarians lean more to the right of the political spectrum and would probably align themselves with the Republican position because they too feel the government should have minimal involvement.
 Any stimulus package or bailout would struggle to get Libertarian support but would probably enjoy favorable Democratic votes.